ninglab/CTKG/Schema.md

 ## 14. EventGroup

 Each *EventGroup* node represents an arm or a comparison group for describing the adverse events data collected from the participants in the group.
 The groups are based on the pre-specified protocol and/or statistical analysis plan.
-CTKG includes 20,599 *EventGroup* nodes.
-Each *EventGroup* node has an id "EventGroupID:XXX" and 8 attributes.
+CTKG includes 22,725 EventGroup* nodes.
+Each *EventGroup* node has an id "EventGroupID:XXX" and 9 attributes.

 **Attributes:**